Wominjeka

 Hospitals - Admitted patient care and specialised facilities for palliative care

-The Australian Institute of Health and Welfare (AIHW) has released a report of hospitalisations where palliative care was provided with information about these hospitalisations and the characteristics of people admitted from 2015–2016 to 2020–2021.
-New data from the AIHW shows that hospitalisations for palliative care continue to increase faster than for all hospitalisations.
+An Australian Institute of Health and Welfare (AIHW) report on hospitalisations where palliative care was provided with information about these hospitalisations and the characteristics of people admitted from 2015–2016 to 2020–2021.
+Data from the AIHW shows that hospitalisations for palliative care continue to increase faster than for all hospitalisations.
 Read more here.

 Reducing barriers to completion of a death certificate

-Safer Care Victoria has developed two checklists to reduce barriers to issuing of Medical Certificates Cause of Death (MCCD) in palliative care settings.
-These checklists are for acute health services when discharging a patient and for admission to community palliative care services.
+Safer Care Victoria has developed two checklists to minimise barriers to issuing Medical Certificates Cause of Death (MCCD) in palliative care settings.
+These checklists are for acute health services when discharging patients and for admission to community palliative care services.

 Free translation service for aged care providers